 SLCF Emissions and atmospheric abundances

-The trajectory of future SLCF emissions is driven by the evolution of socioeconomic drivers described in 1.6.1.1 but dedicated, SSP-specific, air pollution policy storylines can change the regional and global trends (Rao et al., 2017).
-Additionally, assumptions about urbanization (Jiang and O’Neill, 2017) will affect spatial distribution of emissions and consequently air quality.
+The trajectory of future SLCF emissions is driven by the evolution of socio-economic drivers described in Section 1.6.1.1 but dedicated, SSP-specific, air pollution policy storylines can change the regional and global trends (Rao et al., 2017).
+Additionally, assumptions about urbanization (Jiang and O’Neill, 2017) will affect the spatial distribution of emissions and consequently air quality.

 Growing urbanization worldwide has strongly modified the spatial distribution and intensity of SLCF emissions.
-The effect and extent of urbanization on air pollution and other emissions species are captured within Integrated Assessment Models (IAM) at varying levels of complexity.
+The effect and extent of urbanization on air pollution and other emissions species are captured within Integrated Assessment Models (IAMs) at varying levels of complexity.
 In most cases, models use a combination of proxies and assumptions of end-use efficiency and technological improvement assumptions to estimate emissions species arising from rural-to-urban migration and population growth within cities, utilizing quantifications of urbanization for the SSPs (Jiang and O’Neill, 2017).
 In addition, spatial patterns of future rural and urban population growth, migration, and decline have been quantified for the SSPs using a gravity model (Jiang and O’Neill, 2017).
 However, linking these spatial patterns with IAM regional emissions pathways is still an ongoing area of study and has not yet been represented in spatial emissions estimates provided by IAMs (Riahi et al., 2017; Gidden et al., 2019; Feng et al., 2020).
 As described in Feng et al. (2020), spatial emissions estimates derived for CMIP6 are largely a product of existing spatial patterns of population, but do not vary dynamically in future patterns.
-To the extend urbanization is accounted for in gridded emissions, IAM native region resolution (varying, for example, from 11 world regions to more than 30, depending on the model) provides urbanization-based dynamics.
-Despite the interest of studying the effect of well planned, densely populated urban centres, which can help to maximize the benefits of agglomeration, by providing proximity to infrastructure and services, opportunity for energy saving, and provide a frame for air quality control, IAM realizations of SSPs are not sufficient to assess this effect.
+To the extent urbanization is accounted for in gridded emissions, IAM native region resolution (varying, for example, from 11 world regions to more than 30, depending on the model) provides urbanization-based dynamics.
+Despite the interest of studying the effect of well-planned, densely populated urban centres, which can help to maximize the benefits of agglomeration, by providing proximity to infrastructure and services, the opportunity for energy saving, and providing a frame for air-quality control, IAM realizations of SSPs are not sufficient to assess this effect.
 The opportunities and risks associated with this rapid urbanization for SLCF emissions and air quality are analysed in the Chapter 6 of the WGII report and Chapter 8 of the WGIII report.